efigart/efigart.github.io/essays/final-project-idea.md

 - when students arrive (presumably in the morning) they can input their stall number / location into the app
 - when they leave, they can open the app and mark their spot as available
 - students arriving later in the day (when the lot is relatively full) can open the app and view a list of available spots, eliminting the need to endlessly circle the lot
-- if they take a spot listed on the app, they can mark it as taken and it will be removed from the list of avaiable spots
+- if they take a spot listed on the app, they can mark it as taken and it will be removed from the list of available spots

 ## Approach